krampu1/square/README.md

     * `make release`

 ## Usage
-To use the program, you must run the `quadratic` file.
+To use the program, you must run the `quadratic` file in the 'build` folder.

 Usage example:
 <p align="center">